-Please save the date for our first virtual Bill of Rights Event on Thursday, October 1, 2020.
+Please save the date for our first virtual Bill of Rights Event on Thursday, October 1, 2020, at 6:00pm.
 Although we won’t have the opportunity to gather in person, we are excited to come together virtually to celebrate our victories, honor our leaders, and inspire one another’s work just like we do each year at our Bill of Rights Dinner.

 All funds raised by the Bill of Rights Event provide crucial support to sustain and expand ACLU of Colorado’s advocacy, communication, and education work throughout Colorado.
 We hope you can join us!